Michael Finan

-Michael George Anthony Finan (born 11 August 1996) is an English cricketer who plays for Leicestershire County Cricket Club.
+Michael George Anthony Finan (born 11 August 1996) is an English cricketer who most recently played for Leicestershire County Cricket Club.
 He is a right-handed bat and left-arm medium pace bowler.

+Early life

+From Dukinfield, Finan had played in the Lancashire system between under-14s to under-19 level, as well as for Dukinfield between the ages of nine and 18.